 Running out of juice is one of the most frustrating first-world problems.
 Ever since smartphones got smarter, their power consumption increased rapidly.
 Nowadays, you’ll be lucky to find a device that will see you through the day with average-to-heavy usage.

-That’s why it is important to carry a power bank and a spare power strip with you anywhere you go.
+That’s why it is important to carry a solar power bank or a hand crank charger and a spare power strip with you anywhere you go.
 Trying to send an urgent email from your phone with your battery at 4% is no fun, and nobody deserves it.
 Save yourself the agony and gear up!

 Backpacks for Travel Tech Gadgets